jshmllr/jshmllr.github.io/content/posts/2021-03-28-who-i-learn-from/index.md

 ---
-title: Who I Learn From
+title: A Garden of UX Resources
 author: Josh Miller
 date: 2021-03-28
 hero: ./images/hero.jpg
-excerpt: A garden of UX resources
-secret: false
+excerpt: Theories, frameworks, and more
 ---

 ---

-## An HCI degree in one post
+## Some of my favorite resources for learning

 Last updated 2021-07-22